 Rohit Roy Kumar is the President of Australian Integrated Fijian Association of Victoria Inc known as AIFAV.
 He is a prominent figure in the Australian Fijian community as he is not only the Director and Marketing head for Ashayein Entertainment and Events Pty Ltd but also the instigator of a charity organisation (SSDRM) in Fiji at a tender age of 14 that operates until now.
 Rohit also served the Fiji government for more than 7 years in the Education Ministry before migrating to Australia in 2000.
 Apart from more than 27 years of community service, Rohit Roy is a professional Senior Analyst with one of the largest petroleum company in Australia – Shell now known as Viva Energy Australia Pty Ltd. He believes through collaboration, innovation and optimisation the best results can be achieved.
 His association AIFAV has joined hands with various other organisations in Australia to promote multiculturalism, diversity and unity.
 Through his association he is very passionate in promoting kids with special needs , youths and senior citizens both locally and internationally.
 He has organised various charity events to fund the poor and help save lives.

 He is the recipient of Meritorious award 2018 in Victoria’s Multicultural Awards of Excellence by the Governor of Victoria, Honourable Linda Dessau.
-Rohit is also the semi finalist in the Victorian Regional Community awards from Awards Australia and also the Finalist for 2020 Citizen of the Year from City of Melton.
-AIFAV won the 2019 Award for Unity & Diversity at Fiji Independence Day.
+Rohit is also the semi finalist in the Victorian Regional Community awards from Prime Channel 7 Awards Australia and also the Finalist for 2020 Citizen of the Year from City of Melton.
+Rohit is also a member of the Regional Advisory committee board for the Victorian Multicultural Commission.

 Leena and her extended family are very well known in Melbourne for their contributions to various charity organisation.
 Leena portrays herself as a very hardworking woman and is a role model to all the woman out there how to achieve work and life balance.